jayleetx/rcv/README.md

 -   Read in ballot image and master lookup files
 -   Merge these files to get a "readable" ballot layout
 -   Conduct elections, and view a round-by-round table of results
+-   Visualize the flow of voters with an interactive Sankey diagram
 -   Compatible with `dplyr`/`magrittr` pipe syntax (`%>%`)

-You can install the development version of `rcv`:
+You can install the development version of `rcv` here:

 ``` r
 devtools::install_github("ds-elections/rcv")